dallasmcgroarty/boogle/README.md

 # boogle
 google search engine clone

+created using XAMPP, Apache, MySQL, HTML, CSS, Javascript, and PHP.

 front end designed to look like google.com

 web crawler in php that recursively gathers urls to read html document data like the url, title, description, alt, img